natebrennand/cpp_collections/README.md

 [2]:http://en.wikipedia.org/wiki/Linguistic_relativity

 C++ Collections is a library built on top of C++11 that provides both finite and infinite collections data structures, built from the ground up with syntax in mind.
+It strives to make functional programming concepts, specifically to do with lists, more accessible and understandable to C++ programmers.

 To use the C++ Collections library, download it from Github and simply *#include cpp_collections.h* in your source file.